MariaAngela24/introduction-to-computer-science/do_now_14.md

 4. Use your mouse to point the cursor at one of the bats.
 Then, click the mouse button several times.
 Notice what happens to the two bats on the screen.

-5. Look at the scripts for this project.
-Explore all the parts of the Snap window, including the tabs at the top of the scripting area and the icons in the Sprite Corral.
+5. Take a look at all of the parts of the Snap window.
 Try to figure out how the project works.
+Be sure to explore the tabs at the top of the scripting area and the icons in the Sprite Corral.
 > *Hint: It may be helpful to activate "visual steps" with the footprint icon near the middle of the top toolbar.*

-**If there's still time, start reviewing the Student Notes for this lesson to learn how this project was created!**